 D. $300 – $1,000: for Pain Relief

-This price range can be subdivided into more groups, but they share a common feature that all sitters care: the ability to relieve back pains.
+This price range can be subdivided into more groups, but they share a common feature that all sitters care about: the ability to relieve back pains.
 With a higher price, these chairs have better materials and more ergonomic features.
 While most chairs claim to be able to relieve back pains, they can hardly get to the root of the problem and promote good postures.
 Instead, they mostly encourage bad sitting positions like slouching.

 These chairs at $300 – $1,000, however, can serve to support you in different positions.
 Some of them have adjustable lumbar support.
 You can move them up and down and front and back.
 By doing so, you will gradually get rid of back pain.